slightlynybbled/resume/source/experience.rst

 * Identify & implement equipment purchase, from the mundane to capital
 * Write custom user-facing software for tracking facility maintenance
 * Educate and mentor other members of the organization, formally and informally
+* Documentation at all levels
+* Statistical analysis and modeling

 Engineering Manager
 ------------------------------